GRIDAPPSD/gridappsd-viz/README.txt

     And start the server using this command:
     > nodemon server.js

-8. Development on this project will be much easier using Visual Studio Code, which understands TypeScript and will offer dot-complete, etc. You can download Visual Studio Code from here: https://code.visualstudio.com/
+10. Development on this project will be much easier using Visual Studio Code, which understands TypeScript and will offer dot-complete, etc. You can download Visual Studio Code from here: https://code.visualstudio.com/

+   Steps for Unit Tests
+   Unit tests are in tests folder
+   1. npm test //if you have node.js and npm already installed or follow the steps 1 to 5 from above